Itx-Psycho0/OJT_PROJECT/GAME_FOLDER/FILES/README.md

-# ✈️ SkyRunner 3D – A Fast-Paced Three.js Air Combat Runner
+# ✈️ Ejected Cube : A Fast-Paced Three.js Air Combat Runner

-SkyRunner 3D is a fully interactive endless flying game built with **Three.js**, featuring smooth animations, boss fights, particle effects, bloom rendering, dynamic environments, enemy AI, and a polished UI/UX.
+Ejected Cube is a fully interactive endless flying game built with **Three.js**, featuring smooth animations, boss fights, particle effects, bloom rendering, dynamic environments, enemy AI, and a polished UI/UX.

 This game challenges your reflexes while immersing you in a glowing, futuristic sky world.